Our Mission: To champion neurodivergent creativity as a catalyst for wellbeing, connection, and cultural change.

 — Volunteer (Art Group preparation support)

-“As a neurodivergent professional, I have to manage my own communication barriers and expectations.
-Co-creating City Reflections helped me develop in ways I didn’t expect — I’ve grown as a facilitator and learned how to trust the pace of community-led work.”
+“As a neurodivergent professional, I have to manage my own barriers to communication and participation.
+Co-creating City Reflections helped me reduce these barriers and develop in ways I didn’t expect — I’ve grown as a facilitator , and curator and learned how to trust the pace of community-led work.”

 — Community Curator for City Reflections